-Spinal cord injuries may be expected to have serious, even fatal, consequences for several other organs and body systems, including:
+Spinal cord injuries may have serious, even fatal, consequences for several other organs and body systems, including:

 - Bowel and bladder

 - Sexual function in both men and women

 The immobilization that many SCI victims experience also causes problems ranging from pressure sores to spasticity and atrophy.
 Our Birmingham motorcycle accident attorneys know the mental and emotional impact after a catastrophic accident and that accident victims tend to suffer from anxiety and depression, as well.

 Life expectancy remains lower for SCI victims.
-For a victim 20 years old at injury, life span is reduced 6.5 years for those with the least severe injuries, and 34 years for those who are ventilator dependent.
+For a victim 20 years old at injury, life span is reduced by 7.3 years for those with the least severe injuries, and by 49 years for those who are ventilator dependent.

 SCI naturally affects employability, with the precise effect depending on the severity of the injury and the personal characteristics of the victim.
 According to the NSCISC, 68.3 percent of SCI victims in a model system were employed at the time of injury, but only 18.2 percent were employed a year after injury.